Japan Cabinet OKs USD 200B spending plan to counter inflation | Business

 - Japan

-Japanese Prime Minister Fumio Kishida's government approved on Friday a hefty economic package that will include government funding of about 29 trillion yen (USD 200 billion) to soften the burden of costs from rising utility rates and food prices.
+Japanese Prime Minister Fumio Kishida's government approved on Friday a hefty economic package that will include about 29 trillion yen (USD 200 billion) in government spending to soften the burden of rising utility rates and food prices.

+Globally surging prices and a weakening of the yen have amplified costs for imports, pushing inflation higher.

 The stimulus package includes subsidies for households that are largely seen as an attempt by Kishida to lift his plunging popularity.